the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab3_algorithms/_index.md

 ### Try it out!
 {{< code-action >}} Try out DFS and BFS on graphs that you make yourself using [this interactive simulation](https://graphonline.ru/en/).

+**Note: When connecting vertices, use unweighted, undirected edges for the purposes of this lab.** If you want to explore more, you can see what happens when you start addingh weight and direction.

 {{< aside >}}
 There are actually many more search algorithms than the two presented here.
 These are actually two of the most basic algorithms.
 As you learn more about graphs, you'll discover that the problem of search through a graph can